fiestah/angular-money-directive/README.md

 [![Build Status](http://img.shields.io/travis/fiestah/angular-money-directive.svg)](http://travis-ci.org/fiestah/angular-money-directive)

-This directive validates monetary inputs in "42.53" format (some additional work is needed for "32,00" Europoean formats).
+This directive validates monetary inputs in "42.53" format (some additional work is needed for "32,00" European formats).
 Note that this is _not_ designed to work with currency symbols.
 It largely behaves like Angular's implementation of `type="number"`.

 It does a few things: